We love holidays at my house.

 During Lent, we talk about Jesus for the whole 40 days before Easter.
-We “fast” (not eating meat on Fridays is as far as our fast has gotten so far, but this year, we’ll give up something significant as a family), and we learn about Jesus and the story of His last days through our Resurrection Eggs.
+We “fast” (not eating meat on Fridays is as far as our fast has gotten so far, but next year, we’ll give up something significant as a family), and we learn about Jesus and the story of His last days through our Resurrection Eggs.
 In past years, we’ve focused on the Resurrection Eggs for just a week or two before Easter, but this year, we’ve done something a little different.
 I’ll share that on Friday.

 And so it is with A Sense of the Resurrection.
 I wanted to share some screenshots from the book, so I chose a part of the Easter story that we would all know – the feet washing.

 My church has a foot washing ceremony on Maundy Thursday, but I’ve never been brave enough to bring my kids.
-The activity in A Sense of the Resurrection is a way to do just that, allowing your kids to see, smell, and feel the act of washing feet as the servant King did.
+This activity is a way to do just that, allowing them to see, smell, and feel the act of washing feet as the servant King did.

 Amanda doesn’t mention this, but Jesus and the disciples lived in the desert.
 They wore sandals.
 Their feet were probably dusty and dirty (though maybe not as smelly as my kids’ sneakers).
 It adds something else to think about.

-All the printable flags are included with the book.
+All of the printable flags are included with the book.

 At the end of the book, Amanda even includes instructions for different ways to put your printable flag banner together.

 If you liked the Truth in the Tinsel, you will love A Sense of the Resurrection.

 If you are looking for a way to teach your kids about the Easter story is a non-traumatic and scary way, you will love A Sense of the Resurrection.